Blazemeter/taurus/site/dat/docs/Installation.md

 ### Additional Taurus Command-Line Options

 You can still pass [command-line options](https://github.com/Blazemeter/taurus/blob/master/site/dat/docs/CommandLine.md) to Taurus through the Docker image.
-To do so, add the command line option at the end of the `docker run` command like so:
+To do so, add the following command line option at the end of the `docker run` command:

 ```bash
 docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config-1.yml -o scenarios.sample.data-sources.0=data.csv